bsian03/pluris/README.md

 Feel free to contact me by joining either servers:
 - [Axon Labs](https://discord.gg/QZ6B5US) (preferred) in the #other-support channel
 - [Dyno](https://discord.gg/dyno) (most active) in the #code-dev channel, by running `?rank Code` in #commands when joining the server
-- I kindly ask you not to use the #js_eris channel in Discord API so that the channel can be focused on Eris itself
+- I kindly ask you not to use the Eris #support channel or the #js_eris channel in Discord API so that these channels can be focused on Eris itself

 License
 -------